sanjayojha/openai-realtime-websocket-webrtc-example/README.md

 ### Recording API

 -   The JavaScript code uses the `MediaRecorder` Web API to record audio and video.
 You can completely remove this functionality if you don't need to record the user's video and audio.
+You can directly stream audio with litte modification of code.

 ### WebRTC Connection Methods